k-girish/world-happiness/README.md

 ## How to read this project?

-* Please go through the `results/report.pdf` file to check out a discussion of our experiments and observations.
+* Please go through the `report.pdf` file to check out a discussion of our experiments and observations.
 The report details the methods and provides the results along with insights we gained.

 * We have several Jupyter notebooks that contain the code and visualizations, the purpose of each notebook is detailed in the next section.
 The notebooks can be conveniently located at the `notebooks` folder.